kvql/bunsceal/README.md

 Bun (base/foundation) Scéal (story) is an approach and suplimentary tooling for defining and mapping the segments of your infrastructure in an approach that is technology agnostic and follows Archictecture as Code principles.

+This solves the problem of mapping internal mental models of how your infra is split up into visual diagram and machine readable source of truth for cross referencing in policy as code

 ## Problem

 The idea behind this project came from a number of differnet problems but which had a single underlying root cause.
 These are roughly, compliance scoping, control rollouts, network design and architecting cloud and network for isolation.